mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 ## The Setup

-So I have a REST API that uses JWT for user authentication.
+I have a REST API that uses JWT for user authentication.
 For this example, we'll say that a user can login and save and view details about their favorite dogs.

 If this were a client-rendered app, I would probably have a flow like this: